CavernCrawlers/CavernCrawlers.github.io/Hirelings_and_Allies.md

 ## Retaining Hirelings
 See the [Services](Encumbrance_and_Equipment.md#services) table for information on typical **Hireling** costs.

 To employ a **Hireling**, the potential employer must first find a suitable Hireling and negotiate the terms of their employment.
 Standard length of employment is usually a number of days, weeks, months, seasons or years and generally decided upon up front.
-Once the terms have been offered, the prospective employer must make a **Charisma/Persuasion Check**.
+Once the terms have been offered, the prospective employer must make a **Charisma Check**.
 The **Difficulty** of this hiring check starts at 10 + the potential hireling’s **Skill Rank Modifier** (for the skill in question) due to demand for highly skilled workers.
 This Difficulty may be further modified by circumstances as seen fit by the GM (high or low pay being offered, potential danger, etc).
 Compare the result to the table below.

 ### Hiring Check Result
 | Outcome           | Result |